tplatt37/chirp-cqrs-es-learning-project/README.md

 A Twitter-like social network application built with TypeScript and React, demonstrating Domain-Driven Design, Hexagonal Architecture, CQRS, and Event Sourcing patterns.

 I created this to help students visualize and understand the flow of events and processing that happens in a CQRS + Event Sourcing architecture.
+For simplicity, it runs 100% in the web browser and there is no persistence (all events and views stored in memory).

-Created with Cline and Anthropic Sonnet 4.5
+Created and maintained with Cline and Anthropic Sonnet 4.5

 ## Features